ruoxuan-goo/app-members-only/README.md

 ![Landing Page](/app/public/LandingPage.png)
 ![Steve Club](/app/public/SteveClub.png)

-# Deployment and Links
+# How to Use The App

 We successfully deployed this app to Vercel.
 Link [here](https://qut-capstone-2023.vercel.app/).
+Connect your Web3 wallet to gain access to our site.

 Connect with us on Discord with the invitation link [here](https://discord.gg/Mz3VGaekfW).